ACTIVE CUSTOMERS

 and the Mid Pleat!

-You can see how these first three pleats have THREE LAYERS of folded fabric.
+You can see how these first three pleats styles have THREE LAYERS of folded fabric.
 Hence, they are called THREE PRONG PLEATS, but the difference lies in where they are tacked.

 Gathering fabric for a pleat adds FULLNESS to your drapery.
 Additional fullness requires more fabric to be gathered and tacked down, adding body to your drapery!